Replacing Solace Appliance Event Brokers

 solace2(configure/redundancy)# release-activity

-4. If the appliances use ADBs, their contents must be backed up so they can be restored later on the new hardware.
+4. If the appliance event brokers use ADBs, their contents must be backed up so they can be restored later on the new hardware.

-Enter the following commands in the CLI of both appliances:
+Enter the following commands in the CLI of both appliance event brokers:

 solace1(configure)# hardware message-spool